MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 62: March 21, Monday

+**Today's Progress**: Started in on the next module of the Scrimba program today, focusing on callback function work and building toward async functions.
+Also put in an hour of work over at free code camp.

+**Thoughts** Limited time and energy for this today, but feeling optimistic about the week ahead.

 ### Day 61: March 20, Sunday

 **Today's Progress**: Finished up the color generator project today, adding the click-to-copy functionality and tightening up the markup, styles, and JS.